exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 A Google Cloud Platform service account is an identity that an application can use to authenticate and perform authorized tasks on Google cloud resources.
-It is special type of Google account intended to represent a non-human user that needs to access Google APIs.
+It is a special type of Google account intended to represent a non-human user that needs to access Google APIs.
 Please check out the GCP [introduction to service accounts][gcp-auth-intro], [understanding service accounts][gcp-auth-under] and generating [service account private key][gcp-auth-keys] documentation pages.